not-a-bumblebee/recipe-db/README.md

 Features:
   - Image uploads to AWS S3
-  - Backend deployed on an AWS EC2 instance
+  - Backend deployed using Lambda for serverless
-  - DNS by CloudFlare
   - User authentication by Firebase
   - Zustand for global state management
-  - Search engine built using Prisma and Postgresql with RDS AWS
+  - Search engine built using Prisma and Postgresql with RDS